Bonjour from Paris!

 We felt very lucky to be in The Marais, such a vibrant and charming neighborhood; our trip to Paris was off to a great start!

-*Read more about our Paris vacation, Sightseeing in Paris: Versailles Do or Die.
+*Read more about our Paris vacation, Sightseeing in Paris.